Off the mat and into the air!

 June 2014 - November 2014

-AERIAL YOGA will take your yoga practice off the mat and into the air!
+AERIAL YOGA takes your yoga practice off the mat and into the air.

 Suspending your body elongates your spine and frees-up physical compression

 for healthier joint mobilization.
 This new art form will also develop tremendous

 upper body and core strength.
 For students yearning for something different to

 explore, this class is the perfect solution.
 Aerial Yoga differs from Aerial Dance in